 If you need initial set up and registration for a network connection, please see our Student Residential Network page for easy, detailed instructions.

 Technicians can answer any other questions you may have about the connection, please call us at (212) 305-Help, or come by the CUMC IT Service Desk on the 2nd floor of the library.

-Who can I speak to if the connection in the dorms is down?
+Who can I speak to if the connection in campus housing is down?